AbtinMogharabin/MakeMe-BNN/README.md

 # Make Me a BNN: A Simple Strategy for Estimating Bayesian Uncertainty from Pre-trained Models

 This readme file is an outcome of the [CENG502 (Spring 2024)](https://ceng.metu.edu.tr/~skalkan/ADL/) project for reproducing a paper without an implementation.
 See [CENG502 (Spring 2024) Project List](https://github.com/CENG502-Projects/CENG502-Spring2024) for a complete list of all paper reproduction projects.
-The public repository and commit history are available [here](https://github.com/AbtinMogharabin/MakeMe-BNN).

 # 1. Introduction